Scientist, Innovator, and Advocate for Humanizing Healthcare

 This month, we’re delighted to welcome Kay Abesamis to The Good Listening Project’s Board of Directors.
 Kay brings nearly a decade of experience in oncology and blood cancer research at Pfizer, where she focuses on developing new therapies for leukemia, prostate cancer, and bladder cancer.

-With a background in biotechnology and a passion for applying science to improve patient care, Kay bridges the worlds of biology and business – always asking how innovation can best serve patients.
+With a background in biotechnology and a passion for applying science to improve patient care, Kay bridges the worlds of biology and humanity – always asking how innovation can best serve patients.

 For Kay, The Good Listening Project offers a way to reconnect science and medicine with the human stories at their core.
 Below, she reflects on her journey, her connection to poetry, and what drew her to the mission of The Good Listening Project.